 Identity testing using junk DNA is so reliable that it is the method employed by the FBI and other law-enforcement agencies for crime-fighting purposes.
-Most paternity testing labs test up to 15 genetic markers (including the 13 used in the FBI’s CODIS database) and more, if necessary to determine a biological relationship.
+In the DNA Diagnostics Center (DDC) lab, which is the parent company of the Identigene brand, we test at least 20 genetic markers, which are the same as the FBI’s CODIS core loci, to ensure the most accurate test possible.
+Be wary of companies who do not test at least 20 genetic markers!
 Scientists are just beginning to learn more about so-called junk DNA and what its purpose(s) might be in the genome.
 It’ll be really interesting to see what discoveries will be made about it in the near future!

 What is termed ‘junk’ really isn’t, is it?